Toby70b/SGGC_WS/README.md

 :wave:: a working version of this can be found hosted on AWS [here](https://www.steamgroupgamechecker.co.uk/).
-For maximum cost-effectiveness (and because I'm cheap :smile:) the API is running on Spot EC2 instances, so it could go down if the AZ its running on is in particular demand
+For maximum cost-effectiveness (and because I'm cheap :smile:) the API is running on Spot EC2 instances, so it could go down if the AZ it's running on is in particular demand

 ## AWS architecture diagram